 Valentin Zukovsky already can be seen in GoldenEye although his link to caviar is not as eleborately explained as in TWINE.
 After Bond pushes Zukovsky back into a wall-mounted shelf full of caviar:

 Zukovsky: Five thousand dollars of Beluga, ruined!

-Visit the Download area of Bond Lifestyle to download a high res version of Zukovsky Caviar labels.
+Visit the Download area of Bond Lifestyle to download a high resolution version of Zukovsky Caviar labels.

-In the movie Casino Royale, Bond orders his famous "Champagne and Beluga for one", in his Ocean Club suite on the Bahamas, before leaving Solange alone and heading for Miami.
+In the movie Casino Royale, Bond orders his famous "Champagne and Beluga for one", in his One & Only Ocean Club suite on the Bahamas, before leaving Solange alone and heading for Miami.